 Inferiority complex is not just the feeling of being inadequate in life.
 It is a pathological state where the person feels overwhelmed by imagined or real inadequacy.
 It results in a lack of self-confidence, and people tend to become overly critical of themselves.

-Feeling less important in rare moments of your life does not culminate into inferiority complex unless other significant symptoms manifest.
-Just as depression and sadness are two different states, a feeling of momentary inadequateness and inferiority complex are also different.
+Feeling less important in rare moments of your life does not culminate into an inferiority complex unless other significant symptoms manifest.
+Just as sadness and depression are two different states, a feeling of momentary inadequateness and inferiority complex are also different.

 A sense of constant comparison and low self-value are the two drivers of inferiority complex.
 It could be related to one’s social, intellectual, psychological, or physical appearance.
 For example, a child may feel substandard compared to others he considers splendid in his group in the light of his poor performance.

 The feeling of mediocrity or being not good enough is experienced by almost everyone at some point ofin their lives.
 It becomes a matter of concern when the feeling becomes a state of mind.
 The feeling of inadequacy is a lot more extensive and a long-lasting sentiment of deficiency that stems from early youth and influences practically all parts of a person’s life.
 The individual does not feel sufficient and expresses extreme sensitivity.